Why You Keep Falling into the Fawn Response — Even When You Know Better

 How nervous-system-based rewiring ends the pattern for good

-Because what's happening here isn't a mindset issue — it's a survival reflex your body learned a long time ago.
+Let's slow this down for a moment, because what's happening here isn't a mindset issue.
+It's a survival reflex your body learned a long time ago and operates outside of the logic circuits.

 What Is the Fawn Response?
 (Beyond Instagram Definitions)